RESEARCH ON THE NATURE OF AGEING AND LONGEVITY

 In particular, our research focuses on the roles of...

-cellular components involved in growth control and nutrient sensing,
+- Cellular components that influence growth control and nutrient perception